Germany looks outside EU for nurses, other professionals

 Sectors such as information technology and nursing have complained of labor shortages.

-“Many companies in Germany are urgently seeking skilled workers, even in times of a weaker economy,” Eric Schweitzer, president of the Association of German Chambers of Commerce and Industry, told the Funke newspaper group.
+“Many companies in Germany are urgently seeking skilled workers, even in times of a weaker economy,” Eric Schweitzer, president of the Association of German Chambers of Commerce and Industry, told the Funke newspaper group ahead of the meetings.
 “For more than half of companies, the shortage of skilled workers is currently the biggest risk to business.”

+Ingo Kramer, the head of the Confederation of German Employers' Associations, noted that some 430,000 migrants who came as asylum seekers since 2015 are now in jobs, so that it wouldn't be unreasonable to expect at least 100,000 positions per year could be filled by actively seeking educated professionals from outside.

+“The process has to go quickly, so that it is not long and bureaucratic,” he said.

+He added that it was also clear that if Germany wants those workers to remain, “it is important that they feel at home here.”

-According to a draft of the proposals discussed Monday, the government hopes to increase use of its “Make it in Germany” information portal for skilled workers, which includes a hotline and jobs board, German news agency dpa reported.
-The plan also calls for companies offering more jobs targeted at foreign workers, dpa said.
+According to proposals that came out of Monday's meeting, the government hopes to increase use of its “Make it in Germany” information portal for skilled workers, which includes a hotline and jobs board.
+The plan also calls for companies offering more jobs targeted at foreign workers.

+Economy Minister Peter Altmaier said the government and business groups had also agreed to set up pilot projects with some countries, like India, Brazil and Vietnam, to hone the new approach.

 Foreign Minister Heiko Maas promised to increase his office's capacity to process visas and to digitize the process.